sobit/sobit.github.io/_posts/2016-02-25-go-from-php-engineers-perspective.md

 {% endhighlight %}

 Now, how do we run it so that it executes in the background and allows us to do other things in parallel?
-The answer is easier that you might think of, just prefix the call with `go`:
+The answer is easier than you might think of, just prefix the call with `go`:

 {% highlight go %}
 go heartbeat()